jadenray12/jadenray12/README.md

-# Hi, I'm Jaden 👋🏾 👩🏾‍💻
+# Hi, I'm Jaden 👋🏾

-I'm a software engineer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.
-Some technologies I enjoy working with include ReactJS, Jamstack (JavaScript, APIs + Markup) and GraphQL.
+I am a Computer Science student studying at North Carolina State University.
+My main goal right now is to create various projects to learn all about the programming world and make use of all the tools around me.
+Some technologies I enjoy working with include Java, Python, and SQL.
 In 2020, I was selected to be an inaugural <a href="https://stars.github.com/">GitHub Star 🌟</a> based on my involvement in the tech community.
 My interest in the React ecosystem led me to launch <a href="https://www.reactrobins.com/">React Robins</a>, a community for women and non-binary ReactJS developers.

 ## Find me around the web 🌎